The Ranch Resort: Covid-19 quarantine centre

-During the COVID-19 pandemic in South Africa, The Ranch Resort was selected by the South African government as the quarantine centre for 112 South African students, teachers and citizens being repatriated from Wuhan in China after the World Health Organization (WHO) declared the coronavirus a global pandemic on 11 March 2020.
+During the COVID-19 pandemic in South Africa, The Ranch Resort was selected by the South African government as the quarantine centre for 112 South African students, teachers and citizens being repatriated from Wuhan in China after the World Health Organization (WHO) declared COVID-19 a pandemic on 11 March 2020.

 The self-contained hotel complex was selected for its remoteness, as there are no communities nearby, and because of its proximity to Polokwane International Airport 31.4km away.

 During the 14 day quarantine period the resort was secured and patrolled by the South African Police Service and the South African National Defence Force to ensure no unauthorised personnel breached the premises, as well as to ensure the quarantine was observed conscientiously.

 The Ranch Resort was not a facility for infected patients.
-Medical screening was performed prior to departure and four South Africans who were showing signs of coronavirus were left behind to mitigate risk.
+Medical screening was performed prior to departure and four South Africans who were showing signs of COVID-19 were left behind to mitigate risk.
 Only South Africans who tested negative were repatriated.

 Test results cleared all the South Africans, including the flight crew, pilots, hotel staff, police, and soldiers involved in the humanitarian mission who, as a precautionary measure, all remained under observation and in quarantine for a 14-day period.

-President Cyril Ramaphosa declared the Ranch Resort coronavirus-free and a 'green zone' in his appreciation and send off speech delivered at The Ranch Resort on 29 March 2020.
+President Cyril Ramaphosa declared the Ranch Resort free of COVID-19 and a 'green zone' in his appreciation and send off speech delivered at The Ranch Resort on 29 March 2020.